4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/CreateCollection.md

 * collation (document): Collation specification.

+* expireAfterSeconds: The TTL for documents in time series collections.

-  This is not supported for server versions < 3.4 and will result in an exception at execution time if used.
+  This is not supported for servers versions < 5.0.

 * flags (integer): Options for the MMAPv1 storage engine only.
 Must be a bitwise combination CreateCollection::USE_POWER_OF_2_SIZES and